apptentive/apptentive-android/README.md

 You can display an **Upgrade Message Interaction** to customers when they upgrade to a newer version of your app.
 Configure which version name or version code of your app each **Interaction** is targeted to, and the **Interaction** will be shown when that release is launched by the customer.
-The best part is you don't need to make any code changes to take advantage of Upgrade Messages!
-Upgrade Messages are shown when we detect an app launch.
+Right now, Upgrade Messages are always targeted to the `init` **Event**, so make sure you call `Apptentive.engage(activity, "init)`.

 ## Optional Configuration